 Let’s take a look at how the two cities compare when it comes to job opportunities by industry.

 1. Jobs In Finance.

 With CBA, American Express, Macquarie Bank, UBS and UBank headquartered in Sydney, and ANZ, NAB and Westpac based in Melbourne, there are ample job opportunities for finance professionals in both cities.

 While Australian banks have a presence in both cities, they prefer to keep their asset and wealth management operations in Sydney.
 Investment banks are also overwhelmingly based in Sydney, and their Sydney teams work on much larger deal sizes.

-Finally, RBA, ASX and all of their peripheral bodies are also located in Sydney.
+Finally, RBA, the Australian Stock Exchange and all of their peripheral bodies are also in Sydney.

 2. Jobs In Technology.

 With Microsoft, Google, Canva and Atlassian located in Sydney, there are more big-name tech firms headquartered in Harbour City.